auth0/docs/articles/quickstart/native/android/03-session-handling.md

 ## Check for Tokens when the Application Starts

-::: panel Learn about refresh tokens
+::: panel Learn about Refresh Tokens
 Before you go further with this tutorial, read the [refresh token documentation](/refresh-token).
 It is important that you remember the following:
-* Refresh tokens must be securely saved.
+* Refresh Tokens must be securely saved.
-* Even though refresh tokens cannot expire, they can be revoked.
+* Even though Refresh Tokens cannot expire, they can be revoked.
 * New tokens will have the same scope as was originally requested during the first authentication.
 :::